-Clean Your Clothes
+10. Clean Your Clothes – 13 Backpacking Hygiene Tips

 Most importantly, you need to pack clothing that will dry up quickly.
 Try to choose special quick-dry materials that are lightweight.
-While cotton is a breathable material, it takes a longer time to dry and can develop an odor quickly.
+While cotton is a breathable material, it takes longer to dry and can develop an odor quickly.